WHO veteran elected as head of Africa office amid Ebola criticism

 Most of the deaths have been concentrated in three West African countries: Guinea, where the outbreak was detected in March, Sierra Leone and Liberia.

-Medical charity Medecins Sans Frontieres (MSF) has strongly criticised the WHO's handling of the early stages of the epidemic, which was coordinated by the AFRO bureau, saying it failed to realise the gravity of the situation.
+Medical charity Medecins Sans Frontieres (MSF) has strongly criticized the WHO's handling of the early stages of the epidemic, which was coordinated by the AFRO bureau, saying it failed to realize the gravity of the situation.

 Diplomats and global healthcare specialists say the WHO's AFRO bureau, based in Brazzaville, is dominated by the influence of regional governments and has poor coordination with WHO headquarters in Geneva.